-However, this leverage varies depending on market conditions and/or changes in positions (also to hedge the sub-fund against unfavorable market movements).
+However, this leverage varies depending on market conditions and/or changes in positions (also to hedge the fund against unfavorable market movements).
 Therefore, despite constant monitoring by the Management Company, the target ratio could be exceeded at some point.
 The expected leverage indicated is not to be considered as an additional risk limit for the sub-fund.

 In addition, the sub-fund may borrow 10% of its net assets if this borrowing is temporary.
+This option is not available for sub-funds that qualify as money market funds as defined in the Money Market Funds Regulation.

-A correspondingly greater overall exposure can therefore significantly increase the opportunities and risks of an investment (see in particular the risk information in the section "Risks associated with derivative transactions").
+A correspondingly greater overall exposure can therefore significantly increase the opportunities and risks of an investment (see in particular the risk warnings in the section "Risks associated with derivative transactions").